activeloopai/deeplake/README.md

 **By default, Deep Lake does not install dependencies for audio, video, google-cloud, and other features.
 Details on all installation options are [available here](https://docs.deeplake.ai/en/latest/Installation.html).**

-### 🧠 Training a PyTorch model on a Deep Lake dataset
+### 🧠 How to Train a PyTorch model on a Deep Lake dataset

 #### Load CIFAR 10, one of the readily available datasets in Deep Lake: